certeu/morio/docs/docs/guides/apis/api/readme.md

 ### JSON Web Token

-The value in the `jwt` key of the reponse body holds our JSON Web Token (JWT).
+The value in the `jwt` key of the response body holds our JSON Web Token (JWT).
 It can be [decoded](https://jwt.io/) to reveal its payload data:

 ```json title='Decoded Payload Data of a JSON Web Token"